Plastination: Uses of plastinated specimens

 Plastination is useful in anatomy, serving as models and teaching tools.
 It is used at more than 40 medical and dental schools throughout the world as an adjunct to anatomical dissection.

 Students enrolled in introductory animal science courses at many universities learn animal science through collections of multispecies large-animal specimens.
 Plastination allows students to have hands-on experience in this field, without exposure to chemicals such as formalin.
 For example, plastinated canine gastrointestinal tracts are used to help in the teaching of endoscopic technique and anatomy.
 The plastinated specimens retain their dilated conformation by a positive pressure air flow during the curing process, which allows them to be used to teach both endoscopic technique and gastrointestinal anatomy.

 With the use of plastination as a teaching method of animal science, fewer animals have to be killed for research, as the plastination process allows specimens to be studied for a long time.

 TTT sheet plastinates for school teaching and lay instruction provide a thorough impression of the complexity of an animal body in just one specimen.

 North Carolina State University's College of Veterinary Medicine in Raleigh, North Carolina, uses both plastic coating (PC) and plastination (PN) to investigate and compare the difference in the two methods.
 The PC method was simple and inexpensive, but the PN specimens were more flexible, durable, and lifelike than those preserved by the PC method.
 The use of plastination allowed the use of many body parts such as muscle, nerves, bones, ligaments, and central nervous system to be preserved.

 The University of Texas Health Science Center at San Antonio was the first school in the United States to use this technique to prepare gross organ specimens for use in teaching.
 The New York University College of Dentistry, Philadelphia College of Osteopathic Medicine, University of Warwick, and University of Northumbria use collections of plastinates as teaching aids.
 The University of Vienna and the University of Sheffield have their own plastination laboratories.
+The first medical school in India to have a plastination lab was A.I.I.M.S, New Delhi with others following suit like Christian Medical College, Vellore, Government Institute of Medical Sciences, Greater Noida etc.